Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 The Vision Transformer (ViT) combines computer vision with the Transformer architecture, using a pure Encoder structure to handle image classification tasks.
 The core idea is to divide images into fixed-size patches and transform these patches into vision embeddings as input sequences for the Transformer.

-Each image patch is augmented with learnable positional encodings to retain its spatial position information.
-Since ViT employs a bidirectional attention mechanism rather than an autoregressive model (no attention mask needed), each patch embedding can encode its own information and capture contextual information from other patches through self-attention, forming contextualized representations.
-This design allows the model to effectively understand the relationship between global semantic information and local features of the image.
+Each image patch is augmented with learnable positional encodings to retain its spatial location information.
+Since ViT employs a bidirectional attention mechanism rather than an autoregressive model (no attention mask is needed), each patch embedding can encode its own information and capture contextual information from other patches through self-attention, forming contextualized representations.
+This design enables the model to effectively understand the relationships between global semantic information and local features of the image.

 The special

-It is used to convert image inputs into a series of embedding representations, where each image block corresponds to an embedding vector, which is then connected to text token embeddings before being input to the LLM.
+It is used to convert image inputs into a series of embedding representations, with each image block corresponding to an embedding vector, which is then concatenated with text token embeddings and input to the LLM.
 The technique involved here is contrastive learning.

 CLIP#

-In simple terms, it involves training a model on a dataset containing images and their corresponding text descriptions.
-Given a batch of image-text pairs, the goal of contrastive learning (like CLIP) is to find the correct pairings among the images in the batch, meaning determining which text corresponds to which image with higher probability.
-Thus, in a dataset with n correct text-image pairs, there are incorrect pairings.
+In simple terms, it involves training a model on a dataset containing images and their corresponding textual descriptions.
+Given a batch of image-text pairs, the goal of contrastive learning (like CLIP) is to find the correct pairings among the images in the batch, meaning which text is more likely to correspond to which image.
+Therefore, in a dataset with n correct text-image pairs, there are incorrect pairings.

 The effect of the loss function is to ensure that the dot product is high when the image and text match and low for all other combinations.
-Therefore, cross-entropy loss can be used, as it converts the input vector into a probability distribution through softmax and then compares it with the labels.
+This can be implemented using cross-entropy loss, as cross-entropy converts the input vector into a probability distribution via softmax and then compares it with the labels.

 Its core idea is to learn a shared embedding space, where the representations (embeddings) of matching image and text pairs are close together, while non-matching pairs are far apart.

-The core of CLIP training is shown in the following code:
+The core of CLIP training is shown in the code below:

 # image_encoder: can be models like ResNet or Vision Transformer